CMOS memory size mismatch

 Memory settings improperly set in CMOS

-It is possible for CMOS to become corrupt or for the memory settings to be set back to default.
-Enter the computer CMOS Setup and ensure that the CMOS memory settings are properly set for the amount of memory you have in the computer.
+CMOS can become corrupt or reset the memory settings back to the factory default settings.
+Enter the computer CMOS Setup and make sure the CMOS memory settings are properly set for the amount of memory you have in the computer.

 Issue with computer memory or motherboard

-If the CMOS settings are properly set for the amount of memory you have in the computer and the issue persists, it is possible that a memory confliction with incompatible memory may be present.
+If the CMOS settings are properly set for the amount of memory you have in the computer and the issue persists, you may have a memory confliction with incompatible memory.
 If memory has been recently added to the computer, remove that memory to see if the issue resolves itself.

 If removing the memory fixes the problem we suggest trying different memory in the computer or remove the old memory and only use the new memory.